How to Deal With Apathy in a Relationship: 5 Steps to Follow

 - Your partner and your communication styles and preferences may be different.

-- Your significant other may be dealing with mental health issues that they’re unaware of.
+- Your significant other may be dealing with mental health issues they’re unaware of.

-- Your preferred love language may differ from your spouse’s love language.
+- Your preferred way of expressing love may differ from your spouse’s way.

-If you and your partner feel that apathy is the primary cause of the relationship problems you both may be facing, then consider implementing these 5 ways on how to deal with apathy.
+If you and your partner feel that apathy is the primary cause of the relationship problems you both may be facing, then consider implementing these ways of learning how to deal with an apathetic partner.

 1. Face and communicate

-The first step for learning how to deal with apathy is facing this situation head-on.
+The first step in learning how to overcome apathy in relationships is facing this situation head-on.
 There won’t be any productive outcome from running away or ignoring or denying this situation.

 You and your beloved have to acknowledge the reality of this situation or phase in your marriage or romantic relationship.